County Judge of Monroe County

 PROCEDURE FOR SETTING MOTIONS

 The Court schedules its own motions.
 Accordingly, once a motion has been filed with the clerk, the moving party must contact the Court to arrange for the motion to be set for hearing.
-Parties wishing to set motions should make a request by e-mail with the Court’s judicial assistant, Christina Norris, at Christina.Norris@KeysCourts.net.
+Parties wishing to set a motion for hearing should make the request by e-mail with the Court’s judicial assistant, Christina Norris, at Christina.Norris@KeysCourts.net.
 All parties to the case must be copied on the e-mail.
 Include the case name and case number in the subject line.
-Kindly state the type of motion you wish to set and the approximate amount of time you anticipate the motion will require.
-If you are seeking to appear remotely by telephone or videotelephony (i.e., Zoom), you must indicate whether the other parties to the case consent to your remote appearance.
+Please state the kind of motion you wish to set and the approximate amount of time you anticipate the motion will require.
+If you seek to appear remotely by telephone or video telephony (i.e., Zoom), you must indicate whether the other parties to the case consent to your remote appearance.
 Advance permission from the Court is required for remote appearances.

-Once Ms. Norris has provided potential dates, coordinate with the other parties to select a mutually agreeable date and time for the hearing.
+Once the judicial assistant has provided potential dates, coordinate with the other parties to select a mutually agreeable time for the hearing.
 Please do not copy the judicial assistant on communications solely between counsel.
-After the parties agree on a date, Ms. Norris will acknowledge by e-mail that the motion has been set for hearing and copy all parties.
+After the parties agree on a date, the judicial assistant will acknowledge by e-mail that the motion has been set for hearing and copy all parties.
 The moving party should thereafter file a notice of hearing with the clerk.